Brackley railway station

-Brackley Town was a railway station which served the Northamptonshire town of Brackley in England.
-It opened in 1850 as part of the Buckinghamshire Railway's branch line to Verney Junction which provided connections to Banbury, Bletchley and Oxford and closed in 1963.
+Brackley Town was a railway station which served the Northamptonshire town of Brackley, in England.
+It opened in 1850, as part of the Buckinghamshire Railway's branch line to Verney Junction which provided connections to Banbury, Bletchley and Oxford.
+It was closed in 1963.

 History

 From 1899 until 1963, Brackley was served by two railway stations on different lines.
-Brackley Central - opened by the Great Central Railway - was the second, the Buckinghamshire Railway having already connected the town to the railway in 1850.
+Brackley Central was the second, opened by the Great Central Railway; the Buckinghamshire Railway had already connected the town to the railway in 1850.
 As the Great Central's station was constructed at the top of the hill upon which Brackley is situated and Buckinghamshire Railway's station at the foot of the hill, locals referred to them respectively as the Top Station and the Bottom Station.

 The Buckinghamshire Railway's station was built at the southern end of the main high street and was constructed of a yellow-grey coloured stone.
 A single loop was enclosed between two-facing platforms, each of a height of 32 in.
 A water tower for locomotives was positioned on the roof of a stone shelter situated on the up platform, slowly refilling from a nearby spring.
 The station's goods shed was built at a right angle to the line where a wagon turntable enabled vehicles to roll into the shed, aided by a slight gradient.
 A short spur on a severe gradient served the Hopkins and Norris brewery; horses drew the wagons up the gradient to allow them to be returned to the station yard by gravity.
 The spur (known locally as the "barrel line") fell into disuse in the early 1920s and the rails were lifted by 1935.
 The station's goods yard was not large, but was capable of accommodating the daily 3 to 12 wagons destined for the gasworks and the 4 to 5 wagons of malt and sugar for the brewery.
 A cattle dock could take four vans, and a 5-ton capacity crane was stationed in the yard.